parsampsh/tvroom-backend/docs/database.md

 # Tvroom-Backend Database structure
 You can see the Database Models (Tables) structure and fields below.

-(Note: Soft deletes is enabled for all tables)
+(Note: Soft delete is enabled for all tables)

 ## Table of contents
 - [User](#user)